 Ok, so it isn’t all like that but the Cricket club has a fine history dating back to the mid 19th Century (at least), when the results and scorecards of 4 innings games were published in the Oxfordshire press of the time.
 Many familiar village names appear in the cuttings from that time!

 The club is situated at the Recreation Ground, in the Summertown area of the village and has been here since all recollection.
 The recreation field was given to the Parish in ages past and both football and cricket clubs share the ground and keep it maintained to one of the highest standards for village sport.

-“The Originals” is the name of the Saturday league side who play in Division Two of the Oxfordshire Cricket Association League(www.oxfordshirecricketassociation.org.uk) The format is 45 over per side, win or lose matches.
+“The Originals” is the name of the Saturday league side who play in Division Five of The Cherwell Cricket League.
+The format is 100 over cricket, with either win/lose or win/lose/draw formats.

 A midweek team play in the Bucks Midweek League on Wednesday evenings (May to August), where the format is T20 (minus the pyjamas!)
 T20 might be a recent international addition to the cricket agenda, but it has run in Bucks for much longer, when Marsh won the league in 2013 it followed our previous success of 1935!

 Marsh are also happy to host Touring sides and with irregularity can be found touring the South coast of England – even Barbados: When in 2001 a party of 45 villagers went to conquer the island.
 Well, we won one out of 3 games and that’s a decent return considering the amount of rum that was drunk!

 Further information on the Club, the Officers and other goings-on can be found on this website and if you need to know more simply reply to the contact email and we will be glad to help.